miki-saarna/blockchain-voting-dapp/README.md

 # Voting Smart Contract

+This smart contract is currently available to interact with by importing the following Gist ID into Remix: 44065bd0829da53415ed96732502d3b2

 ## Contract notes
 - Added functionality to incentivize voting - incentive reward amount exponentially increases as more people vote